CovertLab/wcEcoli/docs/create-pyenv.md

 ### Anywhere else

-Note: If running Parca gets an error message that "the loader can't load libpython" or an error related to "shared objects" and "needing to compile with -fPIC", use the above command that has `--enable-shared`.
+**Note:** If running Parca gets an error message that "the loader can't load libpython" or an error related to "shared objects" and "needing to compile with -fPIC", use the above command that has `--enable-shared`.

+**Note:** If `pyenv install` produces an error message like `No module named _lizma` in WSL on Windows, try running `sudo apt install liblzma_dev`, then uninstall and reinstall Python with pyenv.

 1. Use `pyenv`.